NateWr/food-and-drink-menu/readme.txt

 6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==

+= 1.6.2 (2018-12-12) =
+* Fix: #53 blocks do not load the correct item after being saved and reloaded

 = 1.6.1 (2018-12-12) =
 * Fix: menu item prices and menu layout can not be saved